1979 European Ladies' Team Championship

-The 1979 European Ladies' Team Championship took place 4–8 July at Hermitage Golf Club in Lucan, Dublin, Republic of Ireland.
+The 1979 European Ladies' Team Championship took place 4–8 July at Hermitage Golf Club in Lucan, Dublin, Ireland.
 It was the eleventh women's golf amateur European Ladies' Team Championship.

 Venue

 The hosting club was founded in 1905 and the course, a mature parkland setting, situated 12 kilometers west of the city center of Dublin, was designed by James McKenna.

 The championship course was set up with par 73.

 Format

 All participating teams played two qualification rounds of stroke-play with six players, counted the five best scores for each team.

 The eight best teams formed flight A, in knock-out match-play over the next three days.
 The teams were seeded based on their positions after the stroke-play.
 The first placed team was drawn to play the quarter-final against the eight placed team, the second against the seventh, the third against the sixth and the fourth against the fifth.
 In each match between two nation teams, two 18-hole foursome games and five 18-hole single games were played.
 Teams were allowed to switch players during the team matches, selecting other players in to the afternoon single games after the morning foursome games.
 Games all square after 18 holes were declared halved, if the team match was already decided.

 The six teams placed 9–14 in the qualification stroke-play formed Flight B, to play similar knock-out play to decide their final positions.